Cheaper Environmentally Friendlier Air conditioning

 Evaporative Cooling – Cheaper, Environmentally Friendlier.

 Evaporative cooling is a type of air conditioning that is very popular recently.
 Instead of relying on a refrigerant to cool air, it uses the natural process of evaporation.
 Evaporative cooling has many benefits over conventional refrigerant-based air conditioning systems.
 Such as the Split System or Ducted Reverse Cycle.
+If you would like a more in-depth analysis on evaporative air conditioning systems, please visit our evaporative cooling page.

 So what is Evaporative Cooling and to what extent could it be a better choice for your home versus other types of air conditioning?